The following are the tests done for diagnosing the enlarged prostate:

 - Transurethral Resection of the Prostate (TURP)

 Unfortunately, this surgery is not without possible complications, including heavy bleeding for a few days afterward.
-There may be a chance of infection, and you might be forced to need a caterer to detail your bladder.
+There may be a chance of infection, and you might be forced to need a catheter to empty your bladder.
 And you can’t do any heavy activities till the bleeding completely stops.
 Erectile dysfunction, urinary incontinence, and water intoxication are other common complications.

-Laser therapy, too, is without its potential side effects, including the semen flowing backward into the bladder instead of out through the penis during ejaculation – called retrograde ejaculation, the loss of bladder control, or incontinence and even impotence by erectile dysfunction.
+Laser therapy, too, is without its potential side effects, including the semen flowing backward into the bladder instead of out through the penis during ejaculation – called retrograde ejaculation, the loss of bladder control, or incontinence, and even impotence due to erectile dysfunction.
 And these side effects are pretty standard, too – that’s why laser therapy is not generally recommended to patients.

 - Nonsurgical Treatment of Enlarged Prostate

-So far, the discussion should suggest that all surgical treatments have varying side effects.
+So far, the discussion suggests that all surgical treatments have varying side effects.
 Fortunately, a new procedure has recently been developed that provides results comparable to Transurethral Resection of the Prostate (TURP) in recovery from the symptoms but without any side effects.
-It is called Prostatic Artery Embolization or PAE and is available as a non-surgical treatment for enlarged prostate in Mumbai.
-During this non surgical treatment of enlarged prostate, the patients have first admitted to the hospital after all basic investigations.
+It is called Prostate Artery Embolization or PAE and is available as a non-surgical treatment for an enlarged prostate in Mumbai.
+During this non-surgical treatment of an enlarged prostate, the patients are first admitted to the hospital after all basic investigations.
 Some pain medication, anti-inflammatory drugs, and antibiotics are given during the embolization procedure.

 After embolization, the shrinkage of the enlarged prostate should occur in 2-3 weeks.
-Thus, it is an effective non surgical treatment for BPH.
+Thus, it is an effective BPH treatment without surgery.